 Charlie Brooker’s award-winning sci-fi series Black Mirror is like a new generation’s version of The Twilight Zone (which is also returning to television soon), but with a modern, technology-driven twist.
 The series’ dark, ominous stories examine what might happen if technological development, and our seemingly innocuous digital habits, were taken too far.
 Surprise endings or terrifying awakenings are at the core of every episode, so it’s no surprise that each of the short but compelling seasons has mesmerized viewers and, with everything going on in the world right now, occasionally hit close to home in unexpected ways.

 In 2015, Netflix outbid the U.K.’s Channel 4 for the Britain-born series, commissioning 12 episodes that were to be divided equally into the third and fourth seasons.
 Season 3 debuted in October 2016, and season 4 was released in December 2017.
 The series earned two Primetime Emmy Awards in 2017, and in March of that year, the streaming platform announced it had renewed the series for a fifth season.
 Before the arrival of season 5, however, Netflix released a full-length feature in December 2018, Black Mirror: Bandersnatch, which took an innovative, interactive approach to its mind-bending narrative.

-After having indulged in all 19 thought-provoking episodes to date, we’ve selected the cream of the crop – the 10 best episodes, which we’ve ranked from 10th to our absolute favorite episode.
+After having indulged in all 19 thought-provoking episodes and one movie to date, we’ve selected the cream of the crop – the 10 best stories, which we’ve ranked from 10th to our absolute favorite Black Mirror tale.
 Note: There are a lot of spoilers ahead.

 10. USS Callister